 Anyone who has ever been on holiday in the States has probably experienced an event not too dissimilar to the following;

 It’s your first visit to an American bar, and you go to give the waiter the total amount plus a 10% tip.
-Instead of the expected thank you, you’re met with a surprised look.
-Or in some cases, even a comment on how the tip should range between 15-20%.
+Instead of a thank you, you’re met with a surprised look.
+Or sometimes, they'll tell you the tip should have been 15-20%.

 That’s quite a generous sum.

-However, restaurant staff in the US often earn less than the legal minimum wage.
-So leaving a decent tip is essential.
+However, restaurant staff in the US often earn less than the legal minimum wage, which means a decent tip is essential.

 The Coperto charge in Italy: Unusual tipping

-It’s therefore considered unusual to leave a tip beyond the Coperto in gastronomy, but an Italian waiter would always be happy to accept a token of appreciation by means of a tip.
+It’s therefore unusual to tip additionally in gastronomy, but an Italian waiter would always be happy to accept a tip as a token of appreciation.